session-replay-tools/mysql-proxy/README.md

 2. Cetus only works for MySQL Group Replication.
 3. As for MySQL Group Replication, please use the modified version which could be downloaded at https://github.com/session-replay-tools/MySQL.
 4. Configure MySQL Group Replication before running cetus.
-5. The total connections to each MySQL is equal to default-pool-size plus worker-processes
+5. The total connections to each MySQL is equal to default-pool-size plus worker-processes.
+6. Cetus runs only on Linux.

 ## Bugs and feature requests:
 If you encounter any issues with the release, I would encourage you to file a bug report.